 A perfect example of the need for this new approach is the recent CANSPAM Act of 2003, which was intended to protect personal privacy and legitimate businesses.
 However, the law threatens both of these interests, because it does not recognize either the limits of enforceability, or the enhanced possibilities for incentives offered by the decentralized architecture of the Internet.

 Fairfield, Joshua, "Cracks in the Foundation: The New Internet Legislation's Hidden Threat to Privacy and Commerce" (2004).
 Articles by Maurer Faculty.
-Paper 1788.
+1788.